-October is the best time to visit the Outback, Sydney and the Tropical North.
-Australia is HUGE, impossible to see in two weeks without flying so our itinerary includes four internal flights.
-Well hike the Blue Mountains with an Aborigine woman wholl show us rock carvings and teach the culture of her ancestors.
-Snorkeling the Great Barrier Reef is outstanding and there is an option for an introductory dive.
-We may see dolphins while sea kayaking, and the rapids on the Tully guarantee great rafting.
-Hiking around Uluru and holding a koala will touch your heart.
-Serenity is hiking in the Outback canyons where the Southern Cross hangs low in the night sky.
-In Alice well learn the importance of the Flying Doctors and Schools of the Air and even have a didgeridoo lesson.
-Our horse ride in Queensland is a great combination of beach and rainforest.
-And of course we explore Sydney, often called the best address in the world.
-Whether youre swimming at the beautiful beaches or watching colorful birds fly by, youll feel the spirit of Australia, wonderfully alive.
+October is the ideal time to adventure outdoors for the best of Australia: Sydney, the Outback and the Tropical North.
+If you go in September, Sydney is too cool and if you go in November, the Outback is too hot.
+Australia is HUGE, impossible to see in ten days without flying, so our itinerary includes FIVE internal flights.
+Relaxing on the white sands of Whitehaven is idyllic – just what you’d expect on one of the most beautiful beaches in the world.
+We see dolphins while sea kayaking and maybe even a distant crocodile while horseback riding!
+Hiking around the sacred Uluru is totally memorable and holding a koala will touch your heart.
+We’ll hike the Blue Mountains with an Aborigine descendant who’ll teach the culture of his ancestors.
+Serenity is luxury camping in the Outback where the Southern Cross hangs low in the night sky.
+In Alice Springs we’ll visit the Flying Doctors and Schools of the Air and even have a didgeridoo lesson.
+And of course we explore Sydney, often called the “best address in the world.”
+Whether you’re swimming, sipping Aussie wine or watching colorful birds fly by, you’ll feel the spirit of Australia, wonderfully alive.

 Lois G, NY - Yes Aussie is truly AWESOME!
 Your love and understanding of the aboriginal people - and all Aussies really came across.
 Trip #6 for me!
 Thanks for all that you do.